Summary

 Installing the package

-You can use the remotes
+Alternatively, you can use the remotes

 package to install the development version from Github (warning! this version may contain breaking changes and/or bugs):